Plavac Mali

-Plavac Mali ([plǎːʋat͡s mǎli]), a cross between Crljenak Kaštelanski (ancestral Zinfandel) and Dobričić grapes, is the primary red wine grape grown along the Dalmatian coast of Croatia.
+Plavac Mali ([plǎːʋat͡s mǎli]), a cross between Crljenak Kaštelanski (Zinfandel) and Dobričić grapes, is the primary red wine grape grown along the Dalmatian coast of Croatia.
 The name refers to the small blue grapes that the vines produce: in Croatian plavo means blue; mali means small.

 Plavac Mali is known for producing rich, flavorful wines that are high in both alcohol (typically 13% but up to 17%) and grape tannins.
 Common flavors and aromas include carob, figs, sage, dark cherries, pepper, and spices.
 Croatian wines from this grape include the reds from Dingač and Postup vineyards on the Pelješac peninsula, Hvar island, Brač island, Vis island, Komarna vineyards, Konavle and the rosé Opol (a vinification style).
 The wines from Plavac Mali can be created as dry, semi-dry or sweet.
 Most common are dry wines, although wines with a little bit of residual sugar are a traditional expression of Plavac Mali.

 If not grown in ideal conditions, Plavac Mali is notorious among winegrowers for its uneven ripening properties - a grape cluster with both green berries and raisins.
-If left to ripen fully, the tannins and sugars will be even higher, but the acids will drop.
+If left to ripen fully, the tannins and sugars increase, but the acids drop.
 This is why Plavac Mali is a challenge for the winemakers.